mftaff/bloc-cast/README.md

 By the same reasoning I chose to deploy with Heroku.
 The level of integration between Rails and Heroku make the launching process intuitive, as opposed to grueling :-) My database choice was governed by my decision to use Heroku - hence PostgreSQL.
-I used Minitest as I like that it mimics ruby syntax, and my choice of adding Bootstrap for the frontend, was to help with smooth transitioning of screen sizes.
+I used Minitest as I like that it mimics ruby syntax, and my choice of adding Bootstrap for the frontend was to help with smooth transitioning of screen sizes.

 This project has great potential for additional/expanded features.